Symmetry-Aware Transformer-based Mirror Detection: Method

 \subsection{Contrast and Fusion Decoder Module}

-Fig.~\ref{fig:overview}(c) shows the Contrast and Fusion Decoder Module (CFDM) for fusing the two paths of features and refining our prediction maps.
-Since MirrorNet~\cite{yang2019my}, Context Contrasted Local (CCL) decoder~\cite{Ding_2018_CVPR} has been widely adopted as a module in mirror detection networks~\cite{yang2019my,lin2020progressive,mei2021depth}.
-In this subsection, we further extend the CCL decoder to present our CFDM for handling multiple features.
-As shown in Fig.~\ref{fig:overview}, our CFDM takes $\mathbf{{F}}_i$ and $\mathbf{{F}}^f_i$ as the input when $i = 0, 1$, and $\mathbf{\hat{F}}_i$ and $\mathbf{\hat{F}}^f_i$ when $i = 2, 3$.
-Without loss of generality, we use $\mathbf{{F}}_i$ and $\mathbf{{F}}^f_i$ as an example to explain the CFDM module.
+Since MirrorNet~\cite{yang2019my}, Context Contrasted Local (CCL) decoder~\cite{Ding_2018_CVPR} has been widely adopted in mirror detection networks.
+To better refine the prediction, edge extractors are joint as an extra supervision to previous methods~\cite{lin2020progressive,tan2022mirror} as well.
+In this subsection, we further extend the CCL module to present our CFDM for handling multiple features.
+With no edge information, our CFDM can outline precise mirror boundaries efficiently by refining multi-level features progressively in a top-down structure.